W Wailes Wailes and Strang

 Glass: Kingston by Lewes

-Arthur Young (1853-after 1918?) was born in Stamford, Lincolnshire but is said to have been a pupil of Philip Causton Lockwood (1821-1908), Brighton Borough Surveyor and also studied in Switzerland.
+Arthur Young (1853-1924) was born in Stamford, Lincolnshire but is said to have been a pupil of Philip Causton Lockwood (1821-1908), Brighton Borough Surveyor and also studied in Switzerland.
 He was in the offices of B Ferrey, Somers Clarke junior and J T Micklethwaite, but started his own practice in 1877 – he was living in London on his own in 1881 and in 1884 was in practice by himself (B 46 p169).
 In 1891 he was married and living in Kensington and by 1911 he had moved to Richmond, Surrey.
 In 1914 his office was in South Square, Gray’s Inn (KD/L); two years later he had moved to Verulam Buildings in the same place.
-His latest known building is a Roman Catholic church of 1915 on the Finchley Road; there is no reference to him of any kind after 1918.
-Indeed, most of the churches he designed were Roman Catholic, including one at Bexhill.
-At an uncertain date he went into partnership with the considerably younger A D Reid, but they can hardly have been together by the time the church at Lancing was built and even if Young was still alive, Reid alone must have been responsible for this.
+His latest known building is a Roman Catholic church of 1915 on the Finchley Road and most of the churches he designed were in fact Roman Catholic and in north London and Hertfordshire, though they included one of 1907 at Bexhill.
+The date when he went into partnership with the considerably younger A D Reid is not known, but it seems unlikely that the two were still together by the time the church at Lancing was built in view of the relatively long time that had elapsed since the last confirmed commission Young undertook.
+Though he did not die until the end of 1924, it is likely that Reid alone was responsible for this.

 Designed: South Lancing (1924)